sanaai-health/sana-ai-legal/privacy-policy.md

 ## Consent

-By using Capy AI, you consent to our privacy policy and agree to its terms.
+By using Sana AI, you consent to our privacy policy and agree to its terms.

 ---

-© 2025 Capy AI.
+© 2025 Sana AI.
 All rights reserved.